Jeffrey Rosenfeld

-Jeffrey Victor Rosenfeld AC OBE (born 1952) is an Australian neurosurgeon and professor of medicine.
+Jeffrey Victor Rosenfeld AC OBE (born 19 November 1952) is an Australian neurosurgeon and professor of medicine.
 He is a senior neurosurgeon in the Department of Neurosurgery at The Alfred Hospital, and the Emeritus Professor of Surgery at Monash University, as well as being a major general in the Australian Defence Force, where he has served as a general surgeon since 1984.
 His research has focussed on traumatic brain injury, bionic vision, and medical engineering.
 He is best known for devising an operation to remove hypothalamic haematomas from children's brains.
-Since 2021 he has been the Patron of the Australian Friends of Sheba Medical Centre organization.

 Early life and education

 Rosenfeld grew up in the Melbourne suburb of Malvern, where he dreamed of being a doctor from the age of five, and he tended to the family pets wearing a borrowed lab coat.

 He attended Melbourne High School then studied medicine at the University of Melbourne, graduating in 1976 with an MB BS.
 This was followed by surgical training at the Royal Melbourne Hospital.

 He obtained a PhD from the University of Connecticut in 1983, with his dissertation "Neuronal and glial abnormalities in myelin deficient mutant mice".

 He went on to neurosurgical training, completing post-fellowship training at the Radcliffe Infirmary, Oxford, UK and was Chief Resident in Neurological Surgery at the Cleveland Clinic Foundation, Ohio, USA.